utkagit/reddcoin-bmp/README.md

 https://docs.docker.com/compose/install/

-# Step 2
+# step 2

-// Build reddcoin-core image:

-docker build -t reddcoin-bmp-update -f Dockerfile-reddcore .
+Make sure that all the needed ports are opened on your linux machine and on your external firewall/router/ACL

 # step 3

-Make sure that all the needed ports are opened on your linux machine and on your external firewall/router/ACL

-# step 5

 // Run the Reddcoin-core
+// It will take some time in the first run because it'll need to BUILD the images

 docker-compose up